AviatrixSystems/Docs/HowTos/VPN_SAML.rst

 2.2 IDP Account
 ###############

 An IDP refers to an identity provider for SAML.
-This could be any provider that supports a SAML end point like `Okta <../HowTos/UserSSL_VPN_Okta_SAML_Config.html>`__, OneLogin, Google, Ping Identity, VmWare VIDM, ForgeRock's OpenAM etc. (The listed ones were tested).
+This could be any provider that supports a SAML end point like `Okta <./UserSSL_VPN_Okta_SAML_Config.html>`__, OneLogin, `Google <./UserSSL_VPN_Google_SAML_Config.html>`__, Ping Identity, VmWare VIDM, ForgeRock's OpenAM etc. (The listed ones were tested).
 You will require administrator access to create IDP endpoints for SAML.

 .. _PDC_23: